The digital archive of the American Civil Liberties Union (ACLU), covering 1912-1990.

 Digitized archive of the Japanese American Evacuation and Resettlement Study, a research project initiated in 1942 at UC Berkeley.
 It aimed to document and examine the mass internment of Japanese Americans by embedding Nisei social science students recruited from the Berkeley campus into selected internment sites.
 The Study also documented the resettlement phase in the city of Chicago.
 The collection is comprised of daily journals, field reports, life histories, and secondary research materials collected and compiled by the research staff.

 "Contains Records of the Women’s Bureau of the U.S. Department of Labor, and Correspondence of the Director of the Women’s Army Corps."
+[1918-1965, primarily the 1940's]

 This ProQuest History Vault module contains primary sources that document a wide range of issues pertinent to American women during WWII, including studies on the treatment of women by unions in several midwestern industrial centers, and the influx of women to industrial centers during the war.
 Other topics covered include women’s work in war industries, equal pay, childcare and race.
 There is also extensive documentation on the women who joined and served in the Women’s Army Corps as WACs.